-With 40 chapters written by passionate educators representing all grades and roles in schools, and collaborating with 20+ resource organizations, our 355-page anthology utilizes inspiring storytelling to document the emergence of mindfulness in US education while also creating a comprehensive resource and field guide for school communities.
-Proceeds from our book support our educator grant program.
-Our book is perfect for a school book study or as gifts for administrators and colleagues!
-Place your bulk book order for $10 each here.
+With 40 chapters written by passionate educators representing all grades and roles in schools, and collaborating with 20+ resource organizations, our 355-page anthology utilizes inspiring storytelling to document the emergence of mindfulness in US education while also creating a comprehensive resource and field and implementation guide for school communities.
+Proceeds from our book support our COSEM Community and experiences.
+Consider our book is for your school book club or even gifts for administrators and colleagues!

-Become a professional member here for $79.99/year if you aren't already.
-Follow the instructions to join our Member Site.
+Become a professional member here. if you aren't already.

-Join the Educating Mindfully Book Study Group in the Group area of our Member Site.
+Join the Educating Mindfully Book Study Group area of our Member Site.

 Respond to at least one other person's reflection for each part of our book; four total responses.

 Fill out this evaluation form.
 We check the responses to this form quarterly and will verify your reflections and responses.

 We create and distribute Evidence of Completion documents quarterly; expect to receive them via email around December 20, March 20, June 20, or September 20.